outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to science

+    - finding space time trajectories that use as much information as possible to avoid 'reversal of direction' errors

     - solutions to water supply problem
       - multiple solutions including solutions like reverse osmosis and solution formats like using reverse osmosis to create a reusable water supply that is more filterable, requiring one use per user with access to the tool in urban centers